Occupational Illnesses And Workers’ Compensation

-An occupational illness is one that develops over time due to exposure to toxins, irritants, or biological hazards in the work environment.
+An occupational illness is one that develops over time due to exposure to toxins, irritants or biological hazards in the work environment.
 The effects of the exposure may not be apparent right away and can take months or even years to appear.
 When the illness does develop, the results can be debilitating and devastating.
-Fortunately, through the Pennsylvania Occupational Disease Act, Workers’ Compensation benefits are available to help employees with occupational illnesses.
+Fortunately, through the Pennsylvania Workers’ Compensation Act, workers’ compensation benefits are available to help employees with occupational illnesses.

-To be compensable under the Act, an illness must meet three criteria to demonstrate that it is occupationally related:
+To be compensable under the Act, an illness must meet certain criteria to demonstrate that it is occupationally related, including:

 - The worker must be exposed to the illness due to their job.